Skip to main content

 Connect Active Directory

-Connect your existing Active Directory to SecureAuth IAM to enable secure authentication for your workforce.
-This integration uses the SecureAuth LDAP Agent to create a secure connection between SecureAuth and your on-premises Active Directory.
+Connect your existing Active Directory (AD) to SecureAuth Connect to enable secure authentication for your workforce.
+This integration uses the SecureAuth LDAP Agent to create a secure connection between SecureAuth and your on-premises AD.

 Prerequisites

-• Service account with read access to Active Directory
+• AD administrative credentials and a service account with read access to AD.

 Connect Active Directory